-I didn’t do any research for last weeks post, I just wrote how I felt about it.
-Since then I have seen a couple of reports and read a number of articles on the topic of what job seekers value most?
+I didn’t do any research for last week’s post.
+I just wrote about how I felt.
+Since then, I have seen a couple of reports and read several articles on what job seekers value most?

-What the job seekers were looking for wasn’t financial strength, engaged workforce, innovative culture or great technology.
+What the job seekers were looking for wasn’t financial strength, an engaged workforce, innovative culture, or great technology.
 These were all ranked below work-life balance, benefits, and opportunities for professional development.
-In this flat world and down economy, I want to work with a company that has some financial stability and one that will have some longevity.
+In this flat world and down economy, I want to work with a company with some financial stability and one that will have some longevity.
 I think an engaged workforce, great technology, and strong leadership are more reflective of long-term values.
-For me, work balance and benefits reflect a shorter term mentality.
+For me, work balance and benefits reflect a shorter-term mentality.

 Again, I am not sure what categories they polled, but “work-life balance” is not only at the top of the list but a clear runaway winner by a couple of lengths.
 The category of “pay/salary” is not listed, and to give the benefit of the doubt, it may be lumped into the category of benefits.

-In my last post, I mentioned that I believe that work balance IS AS MUCH the employee’s responsibility as it is the employer’s.
-The other entity that could be responsible for work-life balance are the Unions, (DOH!) but that isn’t just another blog post, that is a completely different blog and I won’t go there, yet.
+In my last post, I mentioned that work balance IS AS MUCH the employee’s responsibility as it is the employer’s.
+The other entity that could be responsible for work-life balance are the Unions (DOH!), but that isn’t just another blog post.
+That is a completely different blog, and I won’t go there yet.

-I can’t help but think that this survey is reinforcing the notion that work balance is entirely the employer’s responsibility and not the employees when included in a survey like this.
-Work balance may be influenced by the company and the culture, but I feel that including this category in this type of poll is doing the employee a disservice.
+I can’t help but think that this survey reinforces the notion that work balance is entirely the employer’s responsibility and not the employees when included in a survey like this.
+Work balance may be influenced by the company and the culture, but including this category in this type of poll is doing the employee a disservice.
 This poll is reinforcing the myth that work balance lies in the hands of the company.

-I understand that the categories of benefits, strong leadership, innovative culture, etc should all be included in a poll such as this.
-At an individual level, most employees have much impact on these and this is why these categories would have an impact on a decision to work over one employer or the next.
-In my opinion, work balance is as much in the in the hands of the employee as it is the employer.
+I understand that the categories of benefits, strong leadership, innovative culture, etc. should all be included in a poll.
+At an individual level, most employees have much impact on these, and this is why these categories would have an impact on a decision to work over one employer or the next.
+In my opinion, work balance is as much in the hands of the employee as it is the employer.

 There are obviously exceptions to work-life balance.
-If you want to become a partner in any type of firm (legal, accounting, medical), you are going to put in your 80 hours a week for 7 years and hope to make partner.
+If you want to become a partner in any type of firm (legal, accounting, medical), you will put in your 80 hours a week for 7 years and hope to make partner status.
 The fact of the matter is that if you choose this profession, you know what you are in for as soon as you enter college.
 Lack of work-life balance should be a surprise to you if the title of Partner is in your plan.

 But for the rest of us, I want to reinforce the notion that the employee has more say in their work balance than they think.

 - Learn to conduct effective meetings.
 Some may scoff at a class on effective meetings, but most meetings are ineffective uses of time across multiple employees.
-Think about 5, 6, or 20 employees in a meeting and you quickly get an idea of how much time can be potentially be wasted.
+Think about 5, 6, or 20 employees in a meeting, and you quickly get an idea of how much time can be potentially be wasted.
 If your company has a work-life balance concern, getting everyone on the same page around effective meetings can make a big difference.
-There are skills and techniques that can be used to keep meetings on track, keeping ideas flowing, shutting down disruptive participants and even bringing quiet ones out of their shell.
+Develop skills and techniques to keep meetings on track and keeping ideas flowing.
+It takes practice to calm disruptive participants, and bring the quiet ones out of their shell.
 I couldn’t stress this one more.
-Our company used to have an all-company meeting that ran 3 hours.
-I sat with the facilitators of the meeting and together we introduced ways to control the meeting and present effectively.
+Our company used to have an all-company meeting that ran for 3 hours.
+I sat with the facilitators of the meeting.
+Together we introduced ways to control the meeting and present effectively.
 What was a 3-hour meeting with 20 plus employees is now a 30 min meeting?
 (Maybe a good topic for a future blog post.)

 - Learn to delegate.
-I don’t mean that your work balance problem should become someone else’s problem, but every day I see employees try to do everything themselves.
+I don’t mean that your work balance problem should become someone else’s problem.
+I see too many employees try to do everything themselves.
 Learning to be “OK” with delegation when appropriate is a more effective use of everyone’s time.

 - Schedule your time.
-Productive people will work on one project and then move onto the next to minimize context switching.
-If you have an important project, schedule time in your calendar so colleagues know that you are busy during this time.
+Productive people will work on one project and then move onto the next.
+This is to minimize context switching.
+Suppose you have an important project, schedule time in your calendar so colleagues know that you are busy during this time.
 Focus this time on the project, and try to keep email distractions to a minimum.
 If you are working on a project and checking email every 10 minutes, you are losing efficiency.

 - Learn keyboard shortcuts.
 Over time, these make a difference and will shift your mentality towards efficiency.

 - Prioritize your projects and keep a running list of what you need to accomplish.
-I use Trello so as soon as I have a new task, I add an additional card so I don’t forget the small stuff and can always prioritize tasks by rearranging the order
+I use Trello.
+As soon as I have a new task, I add a card so I don’t forget the small stuff and prioritize tasks by rearranging the order.

 - Organize your email with folders.
-When I see employees with 500 plus emails in their inbox I cringe.
+When I see employees with 500 plus emails in their inbox, I cringe.
 Yes, you can work very effectively with an Inbox Zero.
-Creating folders and follow-ups can make an efficient way to handle the day-to-day tasks.
+Creating folders and follow-ups can make an efficient way to handle day-to-day tasks.

-Believe it or not, if you set a designated time when you are going to leave, you will create your own urgency.
+If you set a designated time when you will leave, you will create your own urgency.
 You will work more efficiently.
-If you have a bunch of stuff to do by the end of the day and you know that Elizabeth Hurley is waiting for you in the company lobby, trust me, you are going to get your shit done.
+Suppose you have a bunch of stuff to do by the end of the day and Elizabeth Hurley is waiting for you in the company lobby.
+Trust me; shit will get done.

 We are going to be working for the next 10, 20-30 years.
-Might as well learn to work as efficiently as possible.
+We might as well learn to work as efficiently as possible.